Registration

 How Much Does Each Session Cost?

-Legacy Lions Basketball programming is $35 additional per session and runs from 8:30 am to 12:00 pm.
+Legacy Lions Basketball programming is $50 additional per session and runs from 9:00 am to 12:00 pm.

 You can calculate the total cost of the Camp by adding the fee per session based on the number of sessions you need your child to attend.

-Where is the Harlem Camp Site Located?
+Where is the Harlem Camp Site located?

 Legacy Harlem Site is located at 127 West 127th Street between Lenox Ave and Seventh Avenue in Manhattan.
 The camp entrance is on 128th between Lenox and 7th Ave.
 Dismissal doors are on 128th Street and Lenox.